ishikawa/react-native-ios-qr-code-scanner/README.md

 # react-native-ios-qr-code-scanner

-> An yet another QR code reader for React Native and Expo projects.
+> Yet another QR code reader for React Native and Expo projects, focusing on iOS support.

 ## Features

-- **Supports iOS only.** Using iOS SDK built-in QR code reader that can read even obfuscated QR codes.
+- **iOS-centric:** Utilizes iOS SDK's built-in QR code reader for reliable and efficient QR code scanning.
-- **Supports structured format.** The library can read "Structured Append" metadata.
+- **Structured format support:** Seamlessly reads "Structured Append" QR codes, providing extended functionality.
-- **Based on [Expo Modules API](https://docs.expo.dev/modules/overview/)**.
-Empowered by modern technologies: Swift, TypeScript and [React Native New Architecture](https://reactnative.dev/docs/the-new-architecture/landing-page).
+- **Based on [Expo Modules API](https://docs.expo.dev/modules/overview/):** Leverages cutting-edge technologies, such as Swift, TypeScript, and [React Native New Architecture](https://reactnative.dev/docs/the-new-architecture/landing-page).

 ## Installation

+To install the `react-native-ios-qr-code-scanner` package, run the following command in your terminal:

 ```
 $ npx expo install react-native-ios-qr-code-scanner
 ```

+This command installs the package and links it to your project automatically.

 ## Configuration in app.json/app.config.js

-You can configure `react-native-ios-qr-code-scanner` using its built-in config plugin if you use config plugins in your project (EAS Build or `npx expo run:[android|ios]`).
+You can configure `react-native-ios-qr-code-scanner` using its built-in config plugin if you use config plugins in your project (EAS Build or `npx expo run:ios`).
 The plugin allows you to configure various properties that cannot be set at runtime and require building a new app binary to take effect.

 ```json
 {